 - Corresponding author (name, address, phone/fax, e-mail)

 2) Abstract.
-Print the abstract (200 words) on a separate page headed by the full article title.
+Abstract (200 words) on a separate page headed by the full article title.
 Omit author(s)’s names.

 3) Main Document.
 Begin article text on a new page headed by the full article title.